 A PWC (personal watercraft) is technically a powerboat, but only because it floats.
 The acceleration, speed and agility of PWC offer an experience that feels like riding a high-performance motorcycle on the water.
 PWC also offer an affordable entry point to power-boating.
 Even the most expensive, feature-laden new PWC costs much less than a modest pre-owned runabout, and the PWC is easier to own; fuel and annual maintenance cost less, a pair of PWC can be towed with a compact SUV or van, and in the off-season two will fit on a trailer in your garage.

-Riding a PWC is an intimate experience that’s not for everyone.
+Riding a PWC like a Jet Ski is an intimate experience that’s not for everyone.
 You are in the wind and spray and close to the waves.
 You can bring along a passenger or two but a PWC lacks the social element many people enjoy with a powerboat.
 On a PWC you can do just about anything you’d do with a boat—cruise, tow a boarder or a single-rider tube, hang at the beach or the cove or even fish—but life on the water is just different with a PWC.
 Most owners think it’s a lot more fun.

 A Different Kind of Dealer